Not so long ago, I wanted to be cool.

 If I had the right furniture, then I would be happy, right?

-I laugh at myself now, but those things were so important to me once upon a time (a time not too long ago).
+I laugh at myself now, but those things were so important to me once upon a time (not too long ago).

 Those things forced me to continue to work a job—and not pursue my passions—so I could buy more and more stuff.
-Because if I bought more stuff, I’d be more cool, right?
+If I bought more stuff, I’d be more cool, right?

-1. Coolness is perspectival.
+Coolness is perspectival.
 I discovered that things have no meaning.
-Or, rather, material items only have the meaning we give them.
-You can think buying a forty thousand dollar car is cool, or you can believe that riding public transportation is cool.
-Neither is right or wrong.
-It’s all based on your perspective.
+Or, rather, material items have only the meaning we give them.
+You can think buying a forty thousand dollar car is cool, or you can believe riding public transportation is cool.
+Neither is right or wrong—it’s all based on your perspective.
 It’s up to you to decide what is cool.
-You don’t have to let your TV or radio or magazines or the people on the internet tell you what is cool.
+You don’t have to let TV, radio, magazines, or people on the Internet tell you what is cool.

-2. Real friends don’t give a shit about cool.
+Real friends don’t give a shit about cool.
 Why was I so concerned with fancy things?
 Was it going to make people respect me more, like me more, love me more?
 No, of course not.
-Besides, anyone who respected me because of the car I drove didn’t respect me anyway; they respected the idea of me, but not me—the me on the inside, the real person that is Joshua Fields Millburn.
+Besides, anyone who respected me because of the car I drove didn’t respect me anyway: they respected the idea of me, but not me—the me on the inside.
 Ryan will always be my friend, even if I wear a Jockey teeshirt and ride the bus to his house.
-He doesn’t care about that stuff; he cares about me.
+He doesn’t care about that stuff: he cares about me.
 He is a real friend, and I’m thankful to have a lot of great people like him in my life.

-3. I met Leo Babauta.
-Leo is incredibly cool (though he vehemently denies it); but he is unconventionally cool.
-He is an acute listener; he is honest, genuine, trusting, trustworthy—all virtues I consider to be tremendously cool.
-He wears simple clothes, uses simple words, and lives a simple life; but he is the physical embodiment of cool.
-Leo taught me that being cool had nothing to do with the stuff I own and everything to do with the way I act, the way I treat other people, the way I contribute—those are the attributes that make people cool.
+I met truly cool people.
+My friends are atypically cool (though they vehemently deny it).
+They are acute listeners; they are honest, genuine, trusting, trustworthy—all virtues I consider to be tremendously cool.
+My friends have taught me that being cool has nothing to do with the stuff I own and everything to do with the way I act, the way I treat other people, the way I contribute—those are the attributes that make people cool.